xianzhez/Coding-Interview-101/README.md

 #### Before the interview
 - Practice on some platforms such as LeetCode, Google KickStart, HackerRank;
 	- LeetCode Premium is very useful, especially you can filter questions with tags and companies, and sort problems by frequency.
-You can consider
 	- Participating in the weekly contest on LeetCode is also a good way to practice interivew.
 - Find someone to do mock interview.